-Mountain Division wins 2018 CCM/ECHL All-Star Classic
+Mountain Division Wins 2018 Ccm/ECHL All-Star Classic

 News Release

-INDIANAPOLIS - The Mountain Division All-Stars defeated the South Division All-Stars 6-5 in a shootout in the championship game of the 2018 CCM/ECHL All-Star Classic.
+INDIANAPOLIS - The Mountain Division All-Stars defeated the South Division All-Stars 6-5 in a shootout in the championship game of the 2018 CCM /ECHL All-Star Classic Monday afternoon at Indiana Farmers Coliseum.

 South Carolina's Taylor Cammarata earned Most Valuable Player honors, totaling five goals and two assists in the two games.